sgarciav/sergiogarciavergara.com/_posts/2022-01-17-pytorch-for-beginners.markdown

 The [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) allows users to build and run GPU accelerated Docker containers.
-Although you will **not** have to install the CUDA Toolkit on your host system, you will need to install the Nvidia driver.
-The instructions for installing the Nvidia driver can be found in the
+Although you will **not** have to install the CUDA Toolkit on your host system, you will need to install the Nvidia drivers.
+The instructions can be found in the
 [Nvidia docs](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
 Namely,
 execute the following: